discordjs/guide/guide/popular-topics/canvas.md

 });
 ```

 Now, you need to load the image you want to use into Canvas.
 In order to have more sufficient coverage, we'll first show you how to load a basic image from a local directory.
 We'll be using [this image](https://cdn.discordapp.com/attachments/300527776727957504/449437366243950592/wallpaper.jpg) as the background in the welcome image, but you can use whatever you want.
-Be sure to download the file, name it `wallpaper.jpg`, and save it inside the same direcory as your main bot file.
+Be sure to download the file, name it `wallpaper.jpg`, and save it inside the same directory as your main bot file.

 ```js
 client.on('guildMemberAdd', async member => {